barneyb/lgrep/README.md

 `lgrep` is a `grep`-like utility which better understands log files.
 Log records in log files often correspond to lines of text, but not always.
 Since `grep` only understands lines of text, this can require some gymnastics to extract full log records.
-To make it concrete, this snippet of log file contains 11 lines of text, but only four log records (of one, eight, one, and one lines).
+Concretely, this 11-line log file contains four log records (of one, eight, one, and one lines):

 ```
+% cat app.log
 2024-07-01 01:25:46.123 draining queue
 2024-07-01 01:25:47.755 Unexpected error occurred in scheduled task
 org.springframework.transaction.CannotCreateTransactionException: Could not open JPA EntityManager for transaction